 Looking for scholarships and grants should be on every current and prospective college student’s mind.
 But what happens at tax time?
 Here’s what you need to know:

 Your scholarships, grants, and fellowships are considered tax-free only if you are using the entire amount to pay for tuition, fees for enrollment, books, supplies and equipment required by your college.

 If you used a portion of that scholarship for “incidental” expenses like room and board, you’ll need to claim that as part of your income.
 For example, say you received a $5,000 scholarship.
 You use $2,500 to pay tuition, and the other $2,500 to pay room and board.
 You’ll need to report that $2,500 you used for rent and food as taxable income on Form 1040.

 The IRS offers more information on scholarships, grants, and fellowships and taxes.

 Income and Your Taxes

 You might not need to file a tax return if your income is not above a certain amount depending on your filing status.
-(Check out the IRS’ questionnaire on whether or not you are required to file a tax return.)
+Use the IRS’ questionnaire on whether or not you are required to file a tax return.

-If you worked during the past tax year, you should file a 1040 or 1040A tax form.
+If you worked during the past tax year, file a 1040 or 1040A tax form.
 Filing Form 1040EZ means you can’t claim any education credits.
-However, Bankrate explains explains that if you had any money withheld from your paycheck, you’ll be getting a refund.
+However, if you had any money withheld from your paycheck, you’ll be getting a refund.
 Plus, you may qualify for credits.

 Out-of-state students might have earned income in two states.
-If you are working at school, but maintain a job at home during summer or holiday breaks, you’ll need to file a tax return in both states.
+If you are working at school but maintain a job at home during summer or holiday breaks, you’ll need to file a tax return in both states.
 According to Minnick, “Out of state students will likely have to file three returns — for the host state, the home state, and federal taxes.”